 Social and People-Oriented Nature

 Abyssinians are extremely social cats that love human interaction.
-They are known for forming strong bonds with family members, including children.
+They are known for forming strong bonds with family members and children.

-- They like being involved in activities rather than sitting alone
+- They like being involved in activities as their owners are involved rather than sitting alone.

-- They respond well to gentle handling by children
+- They love gentle handling by their owners.

 Example

-In a family with school-age children, an Abyssinian may happily follow kids from room to room, watching homework sessions or sitting nearby during playtime, showing curiosity and affection.
+In a family with school-age children, an Abyssinian may happily follow kids either they are in room, watching cartoons, doing homework, or sitting nearby during playtime.

 7.2 High Energy and Love for Play